Purposes of lectures

 Lectures vary in the degree of interaction between lecturer and students.
 Some lecturers will ask students to keep questions until the end of the lecture – this enables them to manage their time effectively.
 Other lecturers allow students to ask questions at any point during the lecture – this makes time management more difficult, but it does make it easier for students to follow the lecture, because they can check their understanding or ask for clarification at any time.
 Other lecturers make learning more interactive by setting students short tasks during the lecture.
 For example, students may be asked to discuss something in pairs.

 Increasingly, lecturers are using technology to make their lectures more interactive, and to get feedback from students.
 Polling software allows lecturers to set multiple-choice or short answer questions, so they can check how many students are understanding particular points, and if necessary they can re-explain them.
 A ‘Live chat’ app running in the background makes it possible for lecturers to collect questions from students and choose which ones to respond to.

-Using lecture recordings
+Online lectures and lecture recordings

 Many universities now produce audio or video recordings of lectures, and make these available to students, usually through their VLE (virtual learning environment), which is a web-based learning platform.
 These recordings are intended as a resource you can return to, for example, if you want to check your understanding, or if there’s something important that you forgot to note down.

 Watching and listening to a 45-minute lecture on video, and understanding it, can be very demanding.
 If you are watching a lecture recording, you can learn at your own pace by pausing and replaying parts of the video.
 You can also split your viewing of the video into separate parts according to topics and take breaks in between.

 When you are taking notes, write down any timings if you wish to revisit a part of the video.
 Many universities’ recorded lectures have audio synched slides and searchable transcripts, both of which make it possible to navigate to key points in the lecture.